 - Final manuscript.
 Authors are expected to provide a final, high quality manuscript at the time stated in the contract (though extensions can be negotiated).

-- Book purchase.
-Authors are required to purchase 100 copies of their book at 40% author discount.
+- Book purchase if being published through Tier A. Authors are required to purchase 100 copies of their book at 40% author discount.
 (If an author cannot sell 100 copies of his/her book, then there are doubts as to whether the book is marketable, one of the key criteria for book publication.)
 Half of the payment is due upon manuscript acceptance and the other half once the book has been printed.

 - Entering galley corrections.
 Generally, we expect a 2-week turn-around time on galleys.
 Extensions can be negotiated.

 - Marketing.
 We work together with the author on marketing.
 We will handle some basic tasks, such as getting some reviews, some direct marketing, and inclusion of the book on our website and in our catalogue (as well as in our wholesaler’s catalogue).
-We offer other marketing opportunities to authors on an as-desired, not-required basis and expect authors to build a platform if they do not already have one.
+We offer other marketing opportunities to authors on an as-desired, not-required basis, through specific advertising packages (see General Information), and expect authors to build a platform if they do not already have one.
 We will embrace advertising, enter the book in contests and conference exhibits, and support book events, with the expectations that we will do the paperwork, prepare the press materials, make the contacts, send in books, and track the results; we expect any associated fees to be covered by the author.

 - Filing.
-Copyright belongs, as with all legitimate publishers, to the author; we ask that authors file their own copyright paperwork with the Library of Congress within 90 days of publication; we will provide a copy of the paperwork and help you with filling it out (but may need to refer you to the LOC for complicated questions).
+Copyright belongs to the author; we ask that authors file their own copyright paperwork with the Library of Congress within 90 days of publication; we will provide a copy of the paperwork and help you with filling it out (but may need to refer you to the LOC for complicated questions).

 - Rights.
-We buy worldwide English language rights (on rare occasion, we will publish books in another language) for print (paperback and hard cover) and digital versions of your book for two years.
-After two years, the original contract continues until such time as the press or author wish to end it, at which time we will revert all rights to the author.
+We buy worldwide English language rights for print (paperback and hard cover) and digital versions of your book for two years.
+If a book is published in a language other than English, we buy the worldwide rights for that language, and English language rights remain with the author although we will consider publishing translations into English of books we originally publish in another language (and vice versus); this is not the same as translation rights.
+After two years, the original contract continues until such time as MSI Press or author wish to end it, at which time we will revert all rights to the author.